survivejs/react-book/manuscript/02_developing_with_webpack.md

 ![Hello world](images/hello_01.png)

 W> If you fail to see anything at the browser, you may need to use a different port through *webpack-dev-server --port 3000* kind of invocation.
-The need of this may depend on the operating system you are using.
+One reason why the server might fail to run is simply because there's something else running in the port.
+You can verify this through a terminal command, such as `netstat -na | grep 8080`.
+If there's something running in the port 8080, it should display a message.
+The exact command may depend on your platform.

 ### Splitting Up Configuration